 - Stop at Haruru Falls, if you have extra time, hike on the trails in the surrounding forest.

-- Visit the Old Stone Store and Kemp House remembering that while they are the oldest in New Zealand, the Old Stone Store was actually built in 1832.
+- Visit the Kerikeri Mission Station with the Old Stone Store and Kemp House, two of the oldest buildings in New Zealand, the Old Stone Store was actually built in 1832.
+(Kerikeri)

 - Enjoy a taller waterfall at Rainbow Falls.